-We are allocating room changes every month of the academic year.
-Students may fill out this Room Change Request Form.
+Students may apply for a room change each month of the academic year.
+The Room Change Request Form is found on OrgSync, under Forms or by clicking here.
 Room changes are on a first come, first serve basis provided space is available.
 If a room change is granted, students will be charged a $100 Room Change Fee.

 How secure are the buildings?

 The exterior entry/exit doors to University Suites, Murdaugh Hall and West Hall are locked twenty-four (24) hours a day, seven (7) days per week.
 Due to the Theater Department's usage of the Ballroom areas within Central Plaza, the exterior entry/exit doors are locked from 8am-8pm.
 However, the entryway to the residential portion of the building is locked twenty-four (24) hours a day, seven (7) days a week.

 Do I have to move out for the breaks?

 Students do not have to move out for any break within the academic year, aside from Christmas Break.
 Students wishing to stay over Christmas Break, must pay a winter intersession fee and sign a winter intercession contract.
 Students may leave items locked in thier rooms over the break, but a fee will be assessed if a student needs to re-enter their room during break.

 NOTE: Summer intersession requires a separate housing contract.

 The front desks monitor guests, especially of the opposite sex.
 Opposite sex visitors must be out of the room by midnight Sunday-Thursday and 1 a.m.
 Friday-Saturday.
 Any failure to cooperate will result in consequences such as community service on campus, a fine, etc. If guests are staying overnight, they must be checked in and approved.
 Any guest that is the same sex is allowed to stay as long as the student AND their roommate can agree upon it.
 Visitors can stay up to three consecutive days at a time, but you will need to let your RA and roommate know and have permission to do so.